Locally Prominent Semantic Features

 The context data can include information about whether an occupant of a vehicle is a driver or a passenger.
 For example, when the context data indicates that an occupant of a vehicle is a driver, the landmarks can include landmarks more readily visible from the driver’s side.
 By way of further example, when the context data indicates that an occupant of a vehicle is a passenger, the landmarks can include landmarks more readily visible from various passenger seating locations.

-Selecting the at least one landmark-based at least in part on a level of familiarity with the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.
+Selecting at least one locally prominent landmark-based at least in part on a level of familiarity with the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.

 The method can include adjusting at least one navigational instruction based at least in part on the level of familiarity.
 For example, the computer can access information associated with at least one landmark (e.g., a nickname for a landmark or a former name) and use the information to modify the navigational instruction.

 By way of further example, the computer can determine that when the level of familiarity exceeds a threshold level of familiarity associated with a user having passed a landmark greater than a threshold number of times, the navigational instruction gets selected from data (e.g., a semantic tag) including a nickname for a landmark.

 Adjusting at least one navigational instruction based at least in part on the level of familiarity can get used in generating at least one navigational instruction that references at least one landmark.